Linesmerrill/police-cad-ios-app/README.md

 # police-cad-ios-app

-Sample iOS applicaiton written in XCODE for iOS learning and understanding
+Sample iOS application written in Xcode for iOS learning and understanding